Hiking & Trekking

 Itinerary7-8 hours800m/800m16 km

-Start your hiking adventure in the nearby Piatra Mare (Big stone) mountains.
-Hike to Piatre Mare chalet (1628m) and then climb to the highest peak of the mountain, Mount Piatre Mare (1843m).
-Afterwards, descend through the stunning “7 ladders canyon” with numerous waterfalls and high rock walls.
+Start in the nearby Piatra Mare (Big Stone) mountains.
+Hike to Piatre Mare chalet (1628m), then climb to the range's highest peak, Mount Piatre Mare (1843m).
+Descend through the “7 ladders canyon” past several waterfalls and high rock walls.
 Transfer back to Brasov.

 Day 2: Piatra Craiului National Park – Magura Village